simpledotorg/deployment/standalone/README.md

 ```
 Note: AWS ec2 instances already come with an `ubuntu` sudoer.

 - Setup your keys on the server.
-Make sure you can ssh as the remote user.
+Make sure you can establish an SSH connection to your server as the remote user (default `ubuntu`).

 ### Configure the ansible setup: